chanisxx/web-sprint-challenge-advanced-web-applications/README.md

 Build a login form to authenticate your users.

-- [ ] Construct an AXIOS request to retrieve a token from the server.
+- [ X ] Construct an AXIOS request to retrieve a token from the server.
 You'll use this token to interact with the API
-- [ ] Save the token to localStorage
+- [ X ] Save the token to localStorage
-- [ ] Build a `axiosWithAuth` module to create an instance of axios with the authentication header
+- [ X ] Build a `axiosWithAuth` module to create an instance of axios with the authentication header
-- [ ] Build a `PrivateRoute` component and use it to protect a route that renders the `BubblesPage` component
+- [ X ] Build a `PrivateRoute` component and use it to protect a route that renders the `BubblesPage` component

 #### Stage 2 - Consuming the API